Orange Collective

 Mitigation

-The incumbents have segmented up — Sierra is sales-led at the Fortune 500 enterprise tier; Replicant and PolyAI optimize for the easy 30% IVR-replacement category.
+The incumbents have segmented up — Sierra is sales-led at the Fortune 500 enterprise tier (and at $100M ARR, priced like it); Replicant and PolyAI optimize for the easy 30% IVR-replacement category; ElevenLabs is moving up-stack from voice models, not down-stack from workflows.
 Leaping is winning the mid-market and high-volume BPO segment by handling the complex 70% the incumbents skip and pricing for technical buyers who don't want a six-figure procurement cycle.
 That gap will narrow but the head start in the workflow layer is real.

 Risk